 Breast cancer affects women (and some men) of all ages, backgrounds, and ethnicities.
 This life-threatening disease often will be treated with a lumpectomy or mastectomy, in which breast tissue is removed to reduce the spread of cancer.
 Many women are naturally concerned with how they will look and feel after having one of these operations.
 Fortunately, reconstructive breast surgery can restore the breast, including the nipple and areola, and help women feel whole again.
-Our board certified plastic surgeons, are extensively trained in some of the most advanced breast reconstruction techniques.
+Our experienced plastic surgeons are extensively trained in some of the most advanced breast reconstruction techniques.
 They also work closely with leading oncologists in the area.

 Is Breast Reconstruction Right for You?